d1c/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 Looking at the Outcomes Based on Launch Date chart below, we see that failed campaigns remain relatively flat throughout the year between a range of 31 and 52.
 However, there is more variation to the month to month trend for successfull campaigns.
-In January, successful campaigns begin the year at 56 rising to a high for the year in May at 111.
-Throughout the rest of the year, the number of successful campaigns declines to a low of 37 in December.
+In January, successful campaigns begin the year at 56 rising to a high of 111.
+Through the rest of the year, the number of successful campaigns declines to a low of 37 in December.

 ![Launch Date Outcomes Chart](/Resources/Theater_Outcomes_vs_Launch_Date.png)

 ### Analysis of Outcomes Based on Goals
-Moving to the Outcomes Based on Goals analysis, rather than looking at a time series of data we split the data into 12 separate buckets.
-With the exception of the highest and lowest buckets we split the data into $5,000 increments.
+Moving to the Outcomes Based on Goals analysis, rather than looking at a time series of data we placed the data into 12 separate buckets.
+With the exception of the highest and lowest buckets we placed the data into $5,000 increments.
 In the highest bucket we placed any campaign with a goal greater than $50,000 and in the lowest bucket we placed any with a goal of less than $1,000.

 ![Outcomes vs. Goals Chart](/Resources/Outcomes_vs_Goals.png)